Accurate Recycling Labels

 Identifies What Gets Recycled

 SB 343 directs CalRecycle to publish data about the types of materials actually recycled in California.
-Manufacturers and the public must use this data to make all determinations about whether a product meets the criteria to be called recyclable.
-The law also outlaws manufacturers and others from selling products or packaging labeled as recyclable unless the items are regularly collected and processed for recycling in the state.
+Manufacturers and other interested parties must use that information as part of their assessment of whether products can be considered recyclable for labeling purposes.
+The law outlaws manufacturers and others from selling products or packaging labeled as recyclable unless the items are regularly collected and processed for recycling in the state.

 This will: